 Satisfies 2014 Core Curriculum as Interdisciplinary (IDS).
+Offered at departmental discretion.

 HIS 370.
 Demon Drink and Potent Pills: Alcohol and Drugs in American History.
 (3)

 This course explores the history, culture, politics, and social impacts of drugs and alcohol from the colonial era to the present.